bpolaszek/webpush-bundle/README.md

 Because there can be different User implementations, and that some front-end is implied, there are several steps to follow to get started:
 1. Install the bundle and its assets
-2. Create your own `UserDevice` class and its associated manager
+2. Create your own `UserSubscription` class and its associated manager
 3. Update your `config.yml` and `routing.yml`
 4. Insert a JS snippet in your twig views.